Administration of Justice

 Upon completion of this course, the student will be able to:

-- demonstrate a knowledge of the history of corrections and predict future trends within corrections.
+- analyze the history of corrections and predict future trends within corrections including the schools to prison pipeline that exists with high risk groups

 - Units:3